Following the theme of “zooming in” and “zooming out” from our previous posts, how can we apply it to a particular relevant thought, belief or value.

 So, if we can represent our thoughts and feelings around “equality” and “fairness” on a piece of paper, and apply the “zoom in”, “zoom out” function to that, what can we see?

 If we are super “zoomed in” onto it at the “OCD” unhealthy level, “fairness” may become more of an obsession, where we demand that “all things MUST be fair and equal”.
-This is going to create unhealthy stress because how can it always be at an intellectual level.
+This is going to create unhealthy stress because how can it always be.
 We can certainly try to create equal opportunity, but to create equal outcome, it will require ironically, some “unfair” measures.

 When we “zoom out” a bit more, it becomes “Life SHOULD be fair”.
 At this level, it can also be a bit stressful, and may be problematic.
 We see this a lot in our patient population.